erickfis/NOAA-Storm-Database/readme.md

 ![Total Crop Damages by
 event](readme_files/figure-markdown_strict/crop-all-plot-1.png)

-The most crop damaging event along the time is the **DROUGHT.
+The most crop damaging event along the time is the **drought.
 It has caused $27,454,862,620 in losses.**

 ### Least crops damaging events